relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

 1. You must first create an Integration Point Profile if you have not already done so.
 The Integration Point Profile is used to map fields in the Globanet Data Source load file to the workspace fields in Relativity Trace.
 Refer to this document [Setting up an Integration Point Profile for Trace Data Sources](https://github.com/relativitydev/relativity-trace-documentation/docs/media/trace_connectors_user_guide/IntegrationPointProfile.pdf).

-2. Create a new Data Source in Relativity Trace for the data source type that (for example, ICE Chats) that you want to start pulling data from.
+2. Create a new Data Source in Relativity Trace for the data source type (for example, ICE Chats) that you want to start pulling data from.
 Go to the Data Source tab, then click on "New Data Source" in upper left hand corner.
 Please see [Data Source documentation](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#data-sources) for more information about each Data Source field.

 **NOTE: When setting up the Data Source, if you do not see the Data Source Type that you need to associate with this Data Source, please contact trace@relativity.com.
 For example, if you are attempting to configure a Data Source for ICE Chats, and you do not see a Data Source Type = ICE Chats, contact trace@relativity.com.
 A Trace Specialist will need to set up the Data Source Type with you.**